 In Year 4, you'll complete a major individual project drawing on all of the skills and knowledge assimilated so far.
 You'll continue with three core modules relating to your specialism including Swarm Robotics and Machine Vision.
-You'll also have a free choice of one further option module to allow you to tailor your programme to your skills, interests and career goals.
+You'll also choose from a range of option modules to allow you to tailor your programme to your skills, interests and career goals.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 The fees and funding figures below are for 2022/23 entry.
 If you take a placement year - for example a year abroad or a year in industry - you'll pay a reduced rate of fees for that year